DevExpress/testcafe/docs/articles/faq/README.md

 ### My test fails because TestCafe could not find the required webpage element.
 Why does this happen?

-First, try debugging the tested page with the TestCafe's built-in debugger by adding the [t.debug()](../documentation/test-api/debugging.md) method to test code.
+This happens because one of the [selectors](../documentation/test-api/selecting-page-elements/selectors/README.md) you used in test code does not match any DOM element.

+To determine the cause of this issue, do the following:

+1. Look at the error message in the test run report [to learn which selector has failed](../documentation/test-api/selecting-page-elements/selectors/using-selectors.md#debug-selectors).
+2. Add the [t.debug()](../documentation/test-api/debugging.md) method before this selector to stop test execution before it reaches this point.
-Then run the test and wait until the browser stops at the breakpoint.
+3. Run the test and wait until the browser stops at the breakpoint.

 After this, use the browser's development tools to check that:

 * the element is present on the page;